 A listing agent is a real estate professional who represents the seller in a real estate transaction.
-As the name suggests, the listing agent lists the home for sale and works on the seller’s behalf to sell the home at a price and under terms that are best for their client.
+The listing agent, or seller’s agent, lists the home for sale and works on the seller’s behalf to sell the home at a price and under terms that are best for their client.

 Listing Agent Vs. Buyer’s Agent

 In some instances, a buyer and seller may use the same agent.
 However, this practice, known as dual agency, is frowned upon (and illegal in some states) as it can become a conflict of interest.
-If an agent does work with both buyer and seller, they should not work in the interest of either party, but instead, focus on moving the transaction forward, which can be difficult to do.
+If an agent does work with both buyer and seller, they should not work in the interest of either party; instead, they should focus on moving the transaction forward, which can be difficult to do.

 What Are The Benefits Of Working With A Listing Agent?

 Selling a home can be stressful, especially for first-time sellers.
-A listing agent can help by taking on some of the burden and providing the information and resources need to help sellers make informed decisions.
-Here are a few tasks the listing agent will typically perform throughout the process of selling your home.
+A listing agent can help by taking on some of the burden and providing the information and resources needed to help sellers make informed decisions.
+Let’s look at a few tasks the listing agent will typically perform throughout the process of selling your home.

-- Determine an asking price for the home.
-It’s important to get the right price for your home.
-If you price too high, your home may stay on the market longer.
-Price too low, and you could miss out on a lot of money.
-When you have an emotional attachment to the home and a lack of knowledge of the market, it can be hard to objectively determine a price.
-A listing agent will do a comparative market analysis of your home to find the right price based on the home’s square footage, age, locations and features and the local market.
+- Determine an asking price for the home: Setting a competitive price ensures your home will sell for the highest price possible as quickly as possible.
+Price too high, and your home may stay on the market longer.
+Price too low, and you could miss out on higher profits.
+A listing agent will do a comparative market analysis of your home to find the best price based on your home’s square footage, age, location and features.

-- Market and sell your home.
-As stated before, your listing agent will list your home on the multiple listing service, an online home-selling database that buyer’s agents use to find homes for sale for their clients.
-They may also make staging recommendations and hire a photographer to best show off your home’s functionality and unique features.
+- Market and sell your home: Your listing agent will list your home on the multiple listing service, or MLS, which is an online home-selling database that buyer’s agents use to find homes for sale for their clients.
+Your listing agent may also make staging recommendations and hire a photographer to best show off your home’s functionality and unique features.

-- Schedule showings.
-Most people want to walk through a home and see it in person before they buy it.
-When a buyer finds a home they love, they or their agent will coordinate a showing with the listing agent.
-They may also host open houses, which are designated times that potential buyers can walk through the home without an appointment.
+- Schedule showings: When a buyer finds a home they love, they or their agent will coordinate a showing with your listing agent.
+Your agent may also host open houses, which are designated times that potential buyers can walk through the home without an appointment.
 The listing agent may also be present during the showing to answer questions about the property.

-- Communicate and negotiate with buyers and their agents on your behalf.
-Along with coordinating showings, your agent will also communicate with interested buyers and their agents throughout the process.
-Buying a home is stressful for everyone involved, so communication is key.
+- Communicate and negotiate with buyers and their agents on your behalf: Communication is key when buying a home to cut down on stress and misunderstandings.
 Delayed or missed responses can even deter a potential buyer’s interest in the home.
-A listing agent takes care of this important job, staying in touch with all parties, fielding questions, handling paperwork and negotiating the final sale price and terms of the sale with your interests in mind.
+A listing agent takes care of this important job, staying in touch with interested buyers and their agents, fielding questions throughout the entire process, handling paperwork and negotiating the final sale price and terms of the sale with your interests in mind.

-- Recommend other professionals.
-Seasoned listing agents may come with a plethora of professionals who they’ve worked with over the years who can make the selling process smoother.
+- Recommend other professionals: Seasoned listing agents may come with a plethora of professionals they’ve worked with over the years who can make the selling process smoother.
 Such professionals include real estate attorneys, inspectors, stagers and those who specialize in home improvement.